sntzyf1/xiaozhi-esp32/README.md

 The current v2 version is incompatible with the v1 partition table, so it is not possible to upgrade from v1 to v2 via OTA.
 For partition table details, see [partitions/v2/README.md](partitions/v2/README.md).

-All hardware running v1 can be upgraded to v2 by manually flashing the firmware.
+All hardware running v1 can be upgraded to v2 by manually flashing the firmware .

 The stable version of v1 is 1.9.2.
 You can switch to v1 by running `git checkout v1`.
 The v1 branch will be maintained until February 2026.